opsschool/curriculum/config_management.rst

 please refer to Salt documentation for more details on this topic.

 In examples below we will be using the master + 1 minion setup.
-The approximate time you will need to walk through all the content is about 10 minutes.
+The approximate time you will need to work through all the content is about 10 minutes.

 Prerequisites: